 Time: 10am to 2pm.
 Come for one, two, or three hours -- whatever time you can volunteer is very welcome!

 From River Falls, take highway 65 south (35 turns into 65) toward Ellsworth.
-Park at the Town Hall.
+Park at the Town of River Falls Town Hall.
 It is on the left side, just past 770th Avenue.
 We will walk to the site from there.

-The site is on the right side (east).
+The site is on the right side (west).
+From the town hall go south down over the hill.
 If you have 4-wheel drive, you can drive on the farm field.

 Live near the Rush River?